Christmas Turkey (Dinde De Noel)

 Whole turkeys in France are usually reserved for the Christmas Eve meal (“réveillon de Noël”).
 It’s called a Christmas Turkey (“Dinde de Noel” ), and it’s been a French tradition to serve a stuffed roasted turkey for Christmas since the 19th century.
 Before that, only the rich could afford turkey- it was still fairly rare in Europe and considered an exotic dish.

 [thrive_text_block color=”note” headline=”Christmas Eve meal (“réveillon de Noël”)”]

 In Belgium, Brazil, France, Portugal, Romania, the province of Québec, New Orleans, and several other French-speaking places, a réveillon is a long dinner held on the evenings preceding Christmas Day and New Year’s Day.
 The name of this dinner is based on the word réveil (meaning “waking”), because one usually has to stay awake until midnight and beyond to enjoy it.
 The food eaten at réveillons is generally exceptional or luxurious. (source via wiki)

-Instead, you’re more likely to find a rotating list of ingredients which many North Americans might not be accustomed to using in their holiday turkey recipes such as..
+Instead, you’re more likely to find a rotating list of ingredients that many North Americans might not be accustomed to using in their holiday turkey recipes such as…

 - Boudin blanc (white sausage)

 - Foie Gras ( goose or duck liver)

 - Boudin noir ( black sausage: which is essentially blood sausages)

 - Escargot: snails (not so common but recipes exist, and I have included a recipe in this article)